arcoyk/macaron/README.md

 # Why

-Macaron enable you to play BGM while coding without moving your hand from terminal.
-Macaron creates instant playlist for example,
+macaron enables you to enjoy BGM from your terminal. macaron creates instant playlist.
+For example,

 ```
-python play.py micheal
+python play.py michael
 ```

-Will create a playlist of (possibly) Micheal Jackson.
-Current version is capable of finding a song by matching...
+will create a playlist of (possibly) Michaael Jackson.
+Current version is capable of finding songs by matching arguments to...

 - the part of the file name (ex. 'michael' matches 'michael_jackson.mp3')
 - upper case name by either upper case of lower case name (ex.
 'Michael Jackson.mp3' can be found either by 'Michael' or 'michael'